FluBBaOfWard/WSCpuTest/README.md

 ### AAD / CVTDB

 The AAD opcode just as the AAM opcode is a 2 byte opcode, and the second byte can be any value not just 10.
 So this is a byte by byte multiplication plus byte addition.
-The answear is only in AL and AH is always zero.
+The answear is only in AL, AH is always zero.
 Flags are calculated only from the add after the multiplication, the flags are exactly like a normal add.

 ### DAA / ADJ4A